 Complete an internship to gain hands-on experience

 You can complete an internship as part of the course, giving you an edge on fellow graduates.
-Previous internships have included the government’s science labs at Porton Down Microbiology Base, West Midland Safari Park and local conservation trusts.
+Previous internships have included working with Wildlife Trusts, Zoos and Local Councils.